Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

    ![](../media/lab1-image17.png)

 ## Review
-In this lab, you will complete the following task:
+In this lab, you have completed:
 + Explored and configure Sensitive Labels

+## You have successfully completed the lab